phoenixframework/phoenix/guides/controllers.md

 end
 ```

-Then we'll change the `PageController` `index` action of our controller to do nothing but to redirect to our new route.
+Then we'll change `PageController`'s `index` action of our controller to do nothing but to redirect to our new route.

 ```elixir
 defmodule HelloWeb.PageController do